Sankalp Amonkar

-Sankalp Amonkar (born 1975/76) is an Indian politician and businessperson from Goa.
-He is the current member of Goa Legislative Assembly of Mormugao Assembly constituency.
-Amonkar contested on Indian National Congress ticket and emerged victorious.
-He defeated three term BJP MLA, Millind Naik by a margin of 1941 votes.
+Sankalp Amonkar (born 30 June 1975) is an Indian politician and businessman who serves as a member of the Goa Legislative Assembly, representing the Mormugao Assembly constituency.
+He contested on the Indian National Congress ticket and emerged victorious by defeating three-term BJP MLA, Millind Naik by a margin of 1,941 votes.

 Amonkar is a former Deputy Leader of Congress Legislative Party, former Vice President of Goa Pradesh Congress Committee, former State President of National Union of Seafarers of India and President of Pradesh Youth Congress.

 Early and personal life

-Sankalp Amonkar was born to Padmanabh Amonkar in Goa.
-He completed his graduation in Bachelor of Arts from Mormugao Education Society Zuarinagar Goa University in 1997.
+Sankalp Amonkar was born on 30 June 1975 to Padmanabh Amonkar in South Goa, India.
+He completed his graduation in Bachelor of Arts from Mormugao Education Society Zuarinagar, affiliated with Goa University in 1997.
 Amonkar is married to businesswoman, Shradha Amonkar and currently resides at Vasco, Goa.